Gagle/Node-GrabBag/README.md

 #### Example ####

 You need to load a directory named `conf`, a place where you put all your system configuration files.
 Inside it you have two files named `a.json` and `b.properties`.
-By default, you can only have .json, .propertis and .ini files but you can extend and overwrite the list defining your own readers and writers.
+By default, you can only have .json, .properties and .ini files but you can extend and overwrite the list defining your own readers and writers.
 Then you only need to do (assuming `conf` is inside `.`):

 ```javascript
 var gb = require ("grab-bag");